Many people become dizzy after weight training, especially after performing a set of deadlifts or squats at some point during a workout.

 Make sure that you are doing some warm-up lifts of lesser weight to get your blood flowing.

 Once you are warmed-up begin breathing slowly during your concentric movements.
 This will help keep the oxygen flowing throughout the lift.
 Too many times weightlifters will hold their breath to the bottom of a squat or dead-lift to tighten their stomach and back.
 This can cut off a lot of oxygen and result is being fairly dizzy afterward.

 You may have to try varying your breathing to find what works best for your body.
-If slow breathing doesn’t help you can try taking a big breath before the lift or ¾ of a big breath then exhale has you lower your deadlift or rise from your squat.
+If slow breathing doesn’t help you can try taking a big breath before the lift or ¾ of a big breath then exhale as you lower your dead-lift or rise from your squat.

 Sometimes, depending on how much weight you are lifting, it can be unavoidable.

 You will get dizzy and see stars.
 Just man up or woman up and swallow the vomit that may come up.

 In the ultimate goal of building strength, there is going to be some tough lifts and side effects to fight through.